 - Canadian Studies School of Social and Political Science University of Edinburgh

 - Research Interests

-- Canada, nationalism, Historiography, Philosophy of history, Quebec, Flanders, Belgium, Modern History, Transnational History
+- Canada, nationalism, Historiography, Quebec, Modern History, Transnational History

 "Vetera Novis Augere": Nationalism, Neo-thomism and Historiography in Quebec and Flanders (1900-1945)